 The following guide shows you how to create an advanced Pivot Table in Excel 2003.
-In this example, we use the same data spreadsheet as was used to create the basic pivot table in part 2 of this tutorial.
-For convenience, this spreadsheet is repeated below:
+In this example, we use the the following spreadsheet, which stores sales figures for the first quarter of 2010:

 |1||Date||Invoice Ref||Amount||Sales Rep.||Region|

-For this advanced pivot table example we want to create a pivot table that shows the total sales amounts for each of the sales regions and for each sales rep., during each month of the year.
+For this advanced pivot table example we will create a pivot table that shows the total sales amounts for each of the sales regions and for each sales rep. during each month of the year.
 The procedure for creating this advanced pivot table in Excel 2003, is shown in the following steps.
-The first few steps are the same as for the basic pivot table, described in part 2 of this tutorial.
+Note that the first few steps are the same as for the basic pivot table, described in part 2 of this tutorial.

 Click any single cell within the data or select the entire range of data that you want to use in your Pivot Table.